South Dakota with its natural and man-made wonders gives me

 brief but intriguing introduction to the TA Ranch and its history, including

 tales of the Johnson County War.
-This is the
+Wyoming

 I will list other books at